RJPalombo/create-force-wsc-jar/README.md

 Note
 ----
-This scrip is for mac only.
-Should be pretty easy to edit for other NIX systems
+This script is for mac only.
+Should be pretty easy to port to other NIX systems